Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

-The Denver Nuggets, Nikola Jokic included, take the court versus the Miami Heat at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, hit the court versus the Miami Heat at 8:30 PM ET on Wednesday in the 2023 NBA Playoffs.

-In this article we will dive into Jokic's prop bets, using stats to help you make good selections.
+Let's look at Jokic's prop bets, and some stats and trends to help you find good wagers.

 Nikola Jokic Prop Bets vs. the Heat